awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

 1. In the Search pane, start to enter the term "systems manager" and choose the **AWS: Create a new Systems Manager Document Locally** command when it displays\.

-1. Choose one of the starter templates for a Hello World example\.
+1. Choose one of the starter templates for a "Hello World" example\.

 1. Choose either `JSON` or `YAML` as the format for your document\.

    The editor displays your new automation document\.

 **Note**
 When you first create a local automation document, it doesn't automatically appear in AWS\.
-You must publish it to AWS before you can run it\.
+Before you can run it, you must publish it to AWS\.

 ## Publishing a Systems Manager automation document<a name="systems-manager-publish"></a>